 Stress comes at us from many directions, and no amount of healthy eating can undo it all, but it can certainly give us solid ground to stand on when everything else in life seems fluid, or like it's trying to drown us.
 Several foods and herbs have an almost uncanny ability to help keep a mama calm in the midst of hormonal shifts and major life changes, and here we look at the best of them:

-Lemon balm An herb known for its calming properties, it is also beneficial for promoting restful sleep.
-While lemon balm shouldn't be consumed in large doses by pregnant or breastfeeding women, it is safe in smaller doses for acute episodes of anxiety, sleeplessness, and stress.
+An herb known for its calming properties, it is also beneficial for promoting restful sleep.
+While Lemon Balm shouldn't be consumed in large doses by pregnant or breastfeeding women, it is safe in smaller doses for acute episodes of sleeplessness and stress.
 Additional benefits?

 And what are the benefits?
 Apart from being jam-packed with the aforementioned nutrients, bone broth is especially rich in calcium, magnesium, and phosphorous, making it an excellent choice for bone and tooth health, while also being nourishing for the cardiovascular system, digestive system, and reducing overall body inflammation.